 Unfortunately, there is no “cure” for poison ivy or oak rash, and the healing process can be slow and frustrating.
 Your skin’s reaction to poison ivy plants (or, poison oak, poison sumac) is called contact dermatitis.
 This condition can cause itching, redness, swelling, and even blisters.
 Because there isn’t a cure for poison ivy rash, it’s a matter of treating the symptoms and letting the rash run its course.

 After exposure to the rash-causing resin (urushiol) found in poison ivy, poison oak, and poison sumac plants, a rash can start to form within 24-48 hours.
 For those who are extremely sensitive to the resin, a rash can start within just a few hours.
-Aside from the symptoms listed above, in some instances, a poison ivy sufferer will notice what appear to be small scratches at the start of a break out.
-These are often confused with a simple “trail scrape” from non-poisonous brush, but is actually the start of a poison ivy rash.
+Aside from the symptoms listed above, in some instances, a poison ivy sufferer will notice what appear to be small scratches at the start of a breakout.
+These are often confused with a simple “trail scrape” from a non-poisonous brush but are actually the start of a poison ivy rash.

 First, and most importantly, the urushiol needs to be removed from the skin as soon as possible using a cleanser such as Tecnu.
 If a rash begins to develop, use an anti-itch treatment.
 If you experience little to no improvement after 10-14 days, contact your doctor for appropriate treatment.
 Cases that last 2 weeks or longer can occasionally require injectable or topical steroids prescribed by a healthcare professional.